 It’s difficult to predict the future temperament: We discussed how the temperament of an original Rottweiler looks like.
 But, if you accidentally or intentionally buy a mixed one, be aware that you will never be able to figure out how their future temperament looks like.
 For example, say you bought a Rottweiler to add some extra protection to your family.
 If that dog is mixed one, chances are, he might not be as much as protective when he gets growing.

 Possible genetic or congenital issues: Although some people say that mixed-breed tends to be healthier and less possibility to prone health issues, no one has proved that statement scientifically.
 So, congenital unpredictable problems or genetic may arise.

 Cannot predict the future size: Obviously, you have to be extremely careful when getting a new dog because of the fact that you are about to add another member to your family for the next 10-15 years.
-Think about this, what if the Rottweiler won’t reach the size he supposed to do?
+Think about this, what if the Rottweiler won’t reach the size he is supposed to do?

 I hope these reasons are way enough in order to stay away from mixed Rottweilers.

 Things to be aware of.